Interventions for neurological conditions

 - Motorized treadmill training with partial body weight support to promote early gait training

-- This activity is used to assist with meeting the needs of the patient based on their current functional status to return to baseline
+- This activity is tailored to the patient’s current functional status to help them return to baseline

 - Constraint-induced movement therapy (CIMT)